-Or if you want to try a theme cruise.
+Choose Crystal if you want to try a theme cruise.

 These days, you'll see theme cruises advertised by just about all of the cruise lines.
 Crystal is very strong in this arena, and its Wine & Food Festival, offered several times a year throughout the world, is especially popular.
-Some of your favorite chefs -- the cheeky Brit Jamie Oliver, Miami's Michael Schwartz and London's Alexis Gauthier -- have all been special guests on Crystal Wine & Food Festival voyages, as has chef Nobu Matsuhisa, who is the mastermind behind Crystal's own Silk Road Asian restaurant and The Sushi Bar.
+Some of your favorite chefs -- the cheeky Brit Jamie Oliver, Miami's Michael Schwartz and London's Alexis Gauthier -- have all been special guests on Crystal Wine & Food Festival voyages, as has chef Nobu Matsuhisa, who is the mastermind behind Crystal's own Umi Uma and The Sushi Bar.

-Choose Silversea if you want more choice in Alaska.
+Choose Silversea if you want more choice.

 Choose Crystal if you need an allergy-free stateroom.

 If you're constantly grabbing for the tissue box when you travel, you might want to try one of Crystal's Deluxe PURE Staterooms, which can be found in categories P1 and P2 aboard Crystal Serenity and A2 and A3 aboard Crystal Symphony.
 What makes these cabins hypoallergenic?
-The housekeeping staff run through a seven-step checklist that purifies both the air and all surfaces in the suite, which are inspected every six months.
+The housekeeping staff run through a seven-step checklist that purifies the air and all surfaces in the suite, which are inspected every six months.

 Choose Silversea if you want a spacious suite and a butler.

+While Crystal only offers butler service to passengers in Seabreeze Penthouse and higher categories, every single stateroom aboard Silversea's ships is looked after by a butler.
 Yours will greet you upon embarkation and set up your suite according to your preferences.
 That includes things like making sure you have your choice of pillows (goose down, hypoallergenic or therapeutic), alcohol in your bar setup and bath products (Ferragamo or Bvlgari).
 He can unpack your bags, if you'd like.
 He'll also assist by making dining reservations on your behalf and serving breakfast on your verandah.

 Choose Silversea if you appreciate Relais & Chateaux restaurants, because the cruise line has the one only at sea.

 Why is that such a big deal?
-The organization is a collection of the ritziest gourmet restaurants, boutique hotels, classy resorts and impressive villas the world has to offer, and it assisted Silversea with the design of the menu at Le Champagne.
+The organization is a collection of the ritziest gourmet restaurants, boutique hotels, classy resorts and impressive villas the world has to offer, and it assisted Silversea with the design of the French-inspired menu at La Dame.
 The six-course menu can be paired with fine wines, and most diners take the suggestions of the sommelier seriously.

 Or if you want to dine under the stars.

 If you're worried that you'll over- or undercook your meat, or don't want to cook at all on a cruise, a night out at Hot Rocks might not be right for you; however, this is a nice option when it's formal-optional night and you don't feel like dressing for dinner.
 The dress code at The Grill is always casual.

 Choose Crystal Cruises if you'd like to twirl around the dance floor.

 Even if you aren't traveling with a dance partner, you can still participate in this popular Crystal pastime because the line has a fantastic program called Ambassador Hosts.
 Crystal screens and hires accomplished ballroom dancers to dance with its passengers, so you can be sure you'll be able to dance the night away.
 The line guarantees each sailing will have male dance hosts, and certain sailings throughout the year also offer female dance partners.
 It's a nice touch that dance fans appreciate.
 (Silversea also offers dance hosts.)

 Choose Silversea if you love the idea of dining while listening to music.

-Silversea's popular Stars Supper Club aboard Silver Spirit tips its hat to the dining, drinking and dancing establishments popular in America's cities during the 1930s.
-Think Rainbow Room (which was the inspiration for Stars' interior design) meets the Apollo Theater.
-Here, with an Art Deco vibe, you'll find comfy banquette seating and intimate lamp-lit tables -- all with a view of the stage, so you can watch cabaret-style shows during dinner.
+Silversea's popular Silver Note aboard Silver Muse and Silver Spirit tips its hat to the dining, drinking and dancing establishments popular in America's cities during the 1930s.
+Think Rainbow Room (which was the inspiration for Silver Note's interior design aboard Silver Spirit) meets the Apollo Theater.
+You'll find comfy banquette seating and intimate lamp-lit tables -- all with a view of the stage, so you can watch cabaret-style shows during dinner.

 Choose Crystal if you're traveling with kids.

 Crystal Serenity and Crystal Symphony both have a playroom called Fantasia where there are arts and crafts activities, board games and a large-screen TV for group viewing of movies and cartoons.
-Teenagers gravitate to Waves, the video arcade that's got Sony PlayStation, Wii and X Box 360 kiosks.
+Teenagers gravitate to Waves, the video arcade that's got Sony PlayStation, Wii and XBox 360 kiosks.
 Babysitters are available if you'd like to leave the kids behind one night and have a grown-up dinner.